OpenSecEd/compsec/modules/intro/intro.md

 start the course with a seminar to discuss the role of security: [What's up with security?][security-news].
 Start by creating or signing up to a group (see Working Groups below).
+These groups will be reused throughout the course, whenever group work is required.

 [zoom]: https://miun-se.zoom.us